jarrin-p/lua_embed_template/README.md

 # description
 this is a template for using lua with C. it should run right away. it includes the setup for
-* embedding lua into a C program (via including the lua library interpreter)
+* embedding a lua interpreter into a C program
-* using C functions in Lua scripts (via shared object .so files)
+* using C functions in Lua scripts via pushing functions directly to lua state
-* creates .so object as a lua module which can be required by a lua script so long as it's in the cpath
+* creating lua module which can be required by a lua script so long as it's in the cpath
+* loading a library directly from C into the lua state